top of page

 Why Brand Standards Require Technical Authority

 Brand standards are the "Rules of the Road," but JSM provides the "GPS."
-A common pitfall for developers is assuming that "on-brand" simply means "looks the same."
+A common pitfall for ownership groups is assuming that "on-brand" simply means "looks the same."
 In reality, the technical specifications behind a Hilton-approved desk or light fixture are what protect the property's long-term value.

 • The Technical Gatekeeper: Our team reviews every shop drawing with a specification-level review.
 If a chair doesn't meet the "Hilton Sit-Test" or a fabric fails a double-rub count, it doesn't make the cut.